jamiealquiza/sangrenel/README.md

 ./sangrenel -h
 Usage of ./sangrenel:
-  -brokers="localhost:9092": Comma delimited list of Kafka brokers -size=300: Message size in bytes
+  -brokers="localhost:9092": Comma delimited list of Kafka brokers -noop=false: Test message generation performance, do not transmit messages -size=300: Message size in bytes
   -topic="sangrenel": Topic to publish to
   -workers=1: Number of Kafka client workers
 </pre>

 The <code>workers</code> directive initializes n Kafka clients.
 Each client manages 5 Kafka producer instances in goroutines that synchronously publish random messages of <code>-size</code> bytes to the referenced Kafka cluster/topic as fast as possible.
 Kafka client instance counts need to be scaled up in order to produce more throughput, as each client connection maxes out throughput with roughly 5 producers.

-Note: You should also raise your <code>GOMAXPROCS</code> environment variable to support increasing numbers of clients.
+Note: You should also raise the <code>GOMAXPROCS</code> environment variable to support increasing numbers of clients.
+Sangrenel should be tested with <code>--noop=true</code> (messages are only generated but not transmitted to the brokers) in order to determine the minimum message rate that the configured message size and worker concurrency can generate.
+Otherwise, you may see a throughput rate that's computationally bound versus the actual limitation of the Kafka brokers that you're testing.

 If a topic is referenced that does not yet exist, Sangrenel will create one with a default of 2 partitions / 1 replica (or as defined in your Kafka server configuration).
 Alternative parition/replica topologies should be created manually prior to running Sangrenel.